 Pruning

-Blue Spruce is semi-dwarf spruce so it does not need pruning.
+Blue Spruce is a semi-dwarf spruce, so it does not need pruning.
 But if you want to make it even more compact, you can trim it.
 The best time for pruning is in the second half of spring or early summer.
-You will need to cut before the young shoots mature, so cut them halfway.
-This will give you a thicker crown next year.

 Always use sterile tools, sharpening them beforehand.
-After pruning, it is a good idea to spray the spruce with a fungicide to prevent fungal infestations.
+After pruning, spraying the spruce with a fungicide is a good idea to prevent fungal infestations.

 Read more: How Do You Prune A Blue Spruce Tree?